Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Introduction --- model and results

-The constants $\k>0$, $\frak{c}>0$ and $\de>0$ in $\overline{K}_\de(N)$ are chosen in Section \ref{sec:6.2}.
-In fact, to make $\k>0$, the product $\de\cdot T$ must be small enough and this determines $\frak{c}>0$.
-Once $\frak{c}$ is determined, we choose $\de=\de_T=\frak{c}/T$.
-In this sense, $\k$ depends on $\frak{c}$, but it is independent of $\de$ and $T$.
-Especially if $f_0 = \widetilde\psi_0$, the assumption for $H(f_0|\widetilde\psi_0)$ in this theorem is fulfilled.
 In \cite{EFHPS}, \cite{FvMST}, a similar theorem was shown for models of gradient type; see also \cite{FvMST-2}.
 In particular, it was shown that the theorem holds taking $\overline{K}(N) = \de(\log N)^{\si/2}$ for some small $\de>0$ and some $\si\in (0,1)$.
 The bound for $\overline{K}(N)$ in Theorem \ref{Theorem 1.1} is better than this.
 The reason is that our estimates are more accurate for several error terms.
 Moreover, for our non-gradient model, new results obtained in \cite{FGW} based on the method of the quantitative homogenization theory are essential to derive the above decay rate $CN^{-\k}$ and also to determine the upper bound $\overline{K}(N)$.

 Theorem \ref{Theorem 1.1} reduces the study of the limit of $\rho^N(t,dv)$ as $N\to\infty$ to that of $\rho_K(t,v)$ as $K\to\infty$.
 The latter is a pure PDE problem and is discussed separately in a companion paper \cite{FP}.
 The results are summarized in the next subsection.